YuriBittencourt/ORCH-IDS/README.md

     ```sh
       cp .env.example .env
     ```
-   Now just make sure the values are correct and after that it is time to launch the app:
+   Now just make sure the values are correct and after that it is time to launch the enforcer:
     ```sh
       python3 enforcer.py
     ```